Program Director

 - The student’s combined undergraduate and graduate programs must include a mathematics core comprising the following courses or their equivalent:

 Course List COURSE TITLE S.H.
-Topics in Abstract Algebra (if needed, taken in the earliest available semester (Does not count toward master's degree)) Topics in Analysis (if needed, taken in the earliest available semester (Does not count toward master's degree)) MATH 6926 Advanced Linear Algebra 3 MATH 6947 Methods of Applied Mathematics 3 MATH 6952 Analysis of Real Variable Functions 3 Choose one of the following: 3 Mathematical Project or STEM 6990STEM Graduate Internships 18 Hours of Electives in MATH/STAT/DATX at the 5800 or higher.
-18 At least 1 course must be 6900 level.
-Total Semester Hours 30
+Topics in Abstract Algebra (if needed, taken in the earliest available semester (Does not count toward master's degree)) Topics in Analysis (if needed, taken in the earliest available semester (Does not count toward master's degree)) MATH 6926 Advanced Linear Algebra 3 MATH 6947 Methods of Applied Mathematics 3 MATH 6952 Analysis of Real Variable Functions 3 Choose one of the following: 3 Mathematical Project or STEM 6990STEM Graduate Internships 18 Hours of Electives in MATH/STAT/DATX at the 5800 or higher with at least one course at the 6900-level.
+18 Total Semester Hours 30

 Students with particular interests or career goals are advised to choose elective courses based upon the recommendations below.